CodeEagle22/SIRITVIS/README.md

 ## Summary

-The package TTLocVis provides a broad range of methods to generate, clean, analyze and visualize the contents of Twitter data.
-TTLocVis enables the user to work with geo-spatial Twitter data and to generate topic distributions from Latent Dirichlet Allocation (LDA) Topic Models for geo-coded Tweets.
-As such, TTLocVis is an innovative tool to work with geo-coded text on a high geo-spatial resolution to analyse the public discourse on various topics in space and time.
+The package SIRITVIS provides a broad range of methods to generate, clean, analyze and visualize the contents of Social Media Data (Reddit and Twitter).
+SIRITVIS enables the user to work with geo-spatial Twitter data and to generate topic distributions from NeuralLDA and ProdLDA Topic Models for geo-coded Tweets.
+As such, SIRITVIS is an innovative tool to work with geo-coded text on a high geo-spatial resolution to analyse the public discourse on various topics in space and time.
 The package can be used for a broad range of applications for scientific research to gain insights into topics discussed on Twitter.